-As Accounting Officer, the Executive Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by:
+As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+During the year in question the review has been informed by:

-- the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+the work of the external auditor;

+the financial management and governance self-assessment process;

+the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.